warmcat/libwebsockets/READMEs/README.crypto-apis.md

 Keys in the JOSE layer use a `struct lws_jwk`, this contains two arrays of `struct lws_jwk_elements` sized for the worst case (currently RSA).
-One array contains the key elements as described for the generic case, and the other contains various key metadata taken from JWK JSON.
+One array contains the key elements as described for the generic case, and the other contains various nonencrypted key metadata taken from JWK JSON.

 |metadata index|function|
 |---|---|